fj222wh/Order_System_L3/docs/reflection.md

 ## Chapter 6
-Law of Demeter says that a module shouldn't call methods on objects it doesn't create, which isn't a parameter and that
+Law of Demeter says that a module should only communicate with an object with its a field from its own class, an object created by the function or an object which has been passed in as an argument.

 To avoid breaking the law of Dermeter by not calling a method directly on the returned object.
 Instance I divided it like this to avoid creating a chain of method-calls.
 I did not do it like this:
 ```js